 Visitors are free to roam between the rows to explore and take photos – look out for the red London telephone box plonked inexplicably in the middle of the field like Doctor Who’s TARDIS.
 Taking a picnic isn’t allowed, but there is a café on site that serves lavender inspired treats (including a lavender cream tea) al fresco.

-All of the Lavender fields listed are planning on opening for the 2021 season as we navigate the country out of lockdown, at present all is going to plan in the roadmap, and with all of the Lavender Fields being outdoors, there doesn’t look to be any problems for this year.
+All of the Lavender fields listed are planning on opening for the 2023 season and with all of the Lavender Fields being outdoors, there doesn’t look to be any problems for this year.

 When Are Lavender Fields in Bloom ?